makhy/Law-and-Democracy/Hw5-Analysis-With-Code.md

 The above boxplot shows African countries generally have a more significant change in their democracy scores between 1946 and 2012.
 It can reflect a more robust democratization, or more unstable governance that keeps swinging between democracy and authoritarian rule.
 The Asian countries, specifically Singapore, show a much more consistent performance in democracy throughout this period of time.

-## 6. Asia: The Dissoluted British and French Territories
+## 6. Asia: The Dissolved British and French Territories

 The following graphs compares democracy of two interesting pairs: 1) Malyaisa and Singapore, which were separated from the dissolved British Malaya; 2) Laos and Cambodia, which were separated from the dissolved French Indochina.